 Premises Liability Lawyers Serving Victims in California

 Many people must ride an elevator or escalators to go shopping, to go up to their apartment, or to go to their jobs.
 While we take elevators and escalators for granted, they are not always as safe as we assume.
 If you are hurt in an elevator or escalator accident, it is crucial to retain a skillful California premises liability attorney who can pursue damages on your behalf by using the appropriate theories and gathering the relevant evidence.
-At Travis G. Black & Associates, California premises liability attorney Travis G. Black previously worked in law enforcement and insurance, and he understands how accidents are investigated and evaluated.
+At Travis Black Law, California premises liability attorney Travis G. Black previously worked in law enforcement and insurance, and he understands how accidents are investigated and evaluated.
 He may be able to help you recover damages.

 Understanding Claims Arising from Elevator and Escalator Accidents

 Elevator and escalator accidents can be caused by many different problems, including poor maintenance, a safety brake system failure, someone trying to stop a door from closing, or a failure of the bottom of the compartment to stay even with a floor.
 You have three theories that may be appropriate to pursue after these types of accidents.
 You can proceed on a theory of negligence, premises liability, or product liability.

 In California, commercial elevators and escalators can be identified as common carriers.
 In most negligence lawsuits, the duty of ordinary care is whatever a reasonable person would do or not do, given the circumstances.
 However, common carriers are expected to meet a heightened standard of care, under which they do their utmost and use a reasonable degree of skill to provide everything necessary for passenger safety.
 The rationale behind this heightened duty is that stores profit from the use of escalators and elevators.